 NO TO THE DICTATORSHIP OF THE BIG BUSINESS EU!

-One of the priorities of the Young Communist League is to deliver a real People’s Brexit, a complete break with the free market, anti-working class European Union.
+One of the priorities of the Young Communist League has been to deliver a real People’s Brexit, a complete break with the free market, anti-working class European Union.

 In June 2016, 17.4 million working people voted to Leave the EU in June 2016 as a result of discontent with the European Union’s anti-democratic and anti-worker policies.